stryker-mutator/stryker-dashboard/README.md

 > Make sure you set the `Authorization callback URL` to `http://localhost:3000` (you can also use your preferred port).

 ### Build the application
 Building the application is easy.
-First run `npm install && npm run build`, followed by: `docker build -t stryker/dashboard .`.
+First run `npm install && npm run build`, to build the application.
+Followed by: `docker build -t stryker/dashboard .`, to build the Docker image.

 > If you run into problems with building using npm, this is likely caused by our use of `lerna` combined with some of the latest `node` features.
 A solution is to only use the npm install and build command in the `packages/website-frontend` directory.